Latest Obol (OBOL) News Update

 TLDR

-1. The project is celebrating a near-perfect score in a major token transparency audit.
+1. The project is celebrating a near-perfect 38/40 transparency score, setting a high bar for the industry.

 Deep Dive